dinaa-kh/STC-tv-EDA-reacommendation-system/README.md

 Find films and  series names from the datasets​

-Search for these the films and  series in TMDB API​
+Search for these the films and  series in An API​

 Merge new variables into the main df​